-Paralysis stops you dead in your tracks and then some.
+Paralysis stops you dead in your tracks.
 It is a resounding NO, a resounding message to your mind and body that you cannot feel anymore.
-A continual, “what the heck are you going to do now” scrolling sign constantly before your eyes.
+A continual, “what the heck are you going to do now” scrolling sign before your eyes.

-For the Pilates focus, we started with basic beginner levels and advanced to movements I could actually do and do well.
+We started with beginner levels of Pilates and advanced to movements I could actually do and do well.
 I began feeling core muscles, which is amazing because that is the weakest area of my body.
 I often refer to my core, pelvic and hip area as a slinky toy.
 It’s never stable enough for me, which is everything in the relationship for walking.

-If “change happens through movement, and movement heals,” then I have been a good student.
+If “Change happens through movement, and movement heals,” then I have been a good student.
 Physical therapy is often utilized for a temporary issue, but in my case and so many others with chronic mobility issues, it is for life.
-Adding Pilates to a routine is so beneficial.
+Adding Pilates to my routine is so beneficial.
 I am finding it a necessary habit.

 I am so grateful and fortunate to experience this type of motion.
 It is a return to a sense of normal.
 To be participating in Pilates group classes is a refreshing change from my former isolated workouts.
 Disabled people are usually “dis” focused and left out of any type of “normal” physical practice.
 To be included is refreshing and encouraging for all my senses.